American Water FREQUENTLY ASKED QUESTIONS

 • The utility

-• Representatives of the public, including local government representatives, public interest groups and
+• Representatives of the public, including local government representatives, public interest groups and other non-government organizations and individuals

-• The state public utility commission
+• The state PUC

 Requests for rate increases generally undergo an extremely thorough examination involving all of these entities.